Field Trip Health, Inc (“Field Trip”)

 About criminal conduct at the facility; and

-In emergency circumstances to report a crime, the location of the crime.
+In emergency circumstances to report a crime, or the location of the crime.

 We may disclose medical information about you for public health activities.
 These activities generally include the following: